ircmaxell/RequirePHP/readme.md

             var_dump($bar); // string(8) "stdclass"
         });

+## Autoloading:

+You do not need to explicitly define classes.
+It will attempt to read required dependencies from the type-hints of class constructors, and auto-resolve them.

+If a class type-hints against an interface, you should alias the interface to the class you want to use...

+If you want to override the autoloading nature for a specific class or interface, just define a new factory using `define()`...

 ## ID:

 The default value of an ID is to be treated like a class name.
 So a request for `FooBar` would try to load the class.